Puerto Plata, Dominican Republic Port Guide

 Top Things to Do

-• Explore the Amber Museum to learn about the region's unique fossilized resin.
+- Explore the Amber Museum to learn about the region's famous fossilized tree resin.

 Typical Weather

-Puerto Plata enjoys a tropical climate, characterized by warm temperatures year-round.
-The dry season runs from December to April, making it the best time to visit, while the rainy season from May to November can bring occasional heavy showers.
+Puerto Plata enjoys a tropical climate, with warm temperatures year-round.
+The dry season from December to April is considered the best time to visit, while the rainy season from May to November may bring occasional showers and humidity.

 What to Pack

-• A light rain jacket if visiting during the rainy season
+- A light rain jacket if traveling during the rainy season.

 Heads Up